engdan77/wilmut_invader/README.md

 ## How to play

-⬅️     Left key to move left.. or click left part of touch screen ➡️     Right key to move right .. or click right part of touch screen ☄️     Shoot using spacebar key .. or middle of the touch screen
+⬅️     Left key to move left.. or click the left part of touch touchscreen (e.g. iPhone/Android/tablets)

+➡️     Right key to move right .. or click the right part of the touchscreen

+☄️     Shoot using the spacebar key .. or the middle of the touchscreen

 ## Items in game

-🟩    Can of slime - gives you additional 30 slime balls as ammunition ❤️    Heart - gives you additional life
+🟩    Can of slime - gives you an additional 30 slime balls as ammunition

+❤️    Heart - gives you additional life

 🟨    Super - will grant powers to throw giant 💩

-## How can this game be run
+## How can this game be run?

 - Handheld [Miyoo](https://miyooofficial.com/) devices (á la GameBoy) running [OnionOS](https://onionui.github.io/)
 - Within modern web-browsers supporting [WebAssembly](https://webassembly.org/features/)
-- As pure native [PyGame](https://www.pygame.org/) easily installable using [UV](https://astral.sh/blog/uv) as package manager
+- As pure native [PyGame, it is](https://www.pygame.org/) easily installable using [UV](https://astral.sh/blog/uv) as a package manager

 ## Videos